a-nnurag/myfirstproject-desktopasst-/README.md

 # myfirstproject-desktopasst-
-trying to improvee it as learning new things and technolgies
+trying to improve it as learning new things and technologies